patelms35/web-react/README.md

 # My Personal Portfolio Website

-Welcome to my personal website repository.
-This project contains the source code for my personal website, designed and developed to showcase my skills, portfolio, and other personal information.
+This repository contains the code for **Patel Mark's** personal portfolio website.

 ## Copyright

-© [2021-2024] Patel Mark.
+© 2021-2024 Patel Mark.
 All rights reserved.

 All content in this repository, including code, design, text, and other assets, is owned by **Patel Mark**.
 Unauthorized copying, reproduction, or redistribution of this content, in part or in full, without express written permission from **Patel Mark** is strictly prohibited.

+**Warning**: This code is not intended to be used or duplicated in part or whole for other personal or commercial websites.
+Using this code directly for any personal portfolio, commercial project, or derivative works is strictly prohibited.

 ## License